 ORANGE Art Supply Pigment Database Watercolor Acrylic Ink Pencil Color Chart Swatch

 Darkens.
 LFII, minor fading over long periods of UV exposure.
 Rarely used pigment.
 Has an orange glowing fluorescent effect under black light.

-Rated LFI, this lightfast color is transparent, staining and often used in combination with PY150 Nickel Azo Yellow as a way to replicate the old discontinued "Quin Gold" P049.
+PO48 Quinacridone Burnt Orange: Rated LFI, this lightfast color is transparent, staining and often used in combination with PY150 Nickel Azo Yellow as a way to replicate the old discontinued "Quin Gold" P049.
 Often used to tone down Phthalo Blues or Greens into realistic foliage greens.

-It appears that several major paint makers took the pigment manufacturer's word for it and passed along positive lightfast ratings to the artist without testing it.
-Schmincke, Rembrandt, Roman Szmal and White Nights all rates it high yet all of them fade within several months of UV exposure (compared to over 1 year of stability in LFI colors).
+It appears that several major paint makers took the pigment manufacturer's word for it and passed along overly positive lightfast ratings to the artist (without verifying it themselves).
+Schmincke, Rembrandt, Roman Szmal and White Nights all rates it high yet all of them fade in 3 weeks to 3 months of UV exposure (compared to over 1 year of stability in normal BW8 / LFI rated colors).